 WHAT IS STILTON?

 For quite a while, England really only had one great blue cheese to call its’ own.
 It is made from pasteurized cow’s milk and mixed with Penicillium roqueforti blue mold (merci France).
 Stilton was and still is an English cultural icon.
 The classic marble veining inside the blue cheese is distinctive, whereas the white has no mold but other additives (apricot, blueberry, wasabi, etc).
+To buy this cheese click here!

 WHERE IS STILTON MADE?